Yupeek/django-rest-models/README.rst

 - Python 2.7, 3.4, 3.5
 - Django >= 1.8

-Contributions and pull requests for other Django and Python versions are welcome.
+Contributions and pull requests are welcome.

 Bugs and requests
 -----------------

-If you have found a bug or if you have a request for additional functionality, please use the issue tracker on GitHub.
+If you found a bug or if you have a request for additional feature, please use the issue tracker on GitHub.

 https://github.com/Yupeek/django-rest-models/issues